srivatsamahesh/robotic-pick-and-place-/README.md

 To run program:

-1) publish sample pointcloud on topic /cloud_pcd
+-> publish sample pointcloud on topic /cloud_pcd

 In new terminal
 1) cd pcd_files
 2) rosrun pcl_ros pointcloud_to_pcd ck1_perpendicular.pcd 0.1

+-> Run object recognition package

 In new terminal
 1) roscd object_detection